Generic name: Melphalan hydrochloride

 Melphalan causes suppression of ovarian function in premenopausal women, resulting in amenorrhea in a significant number of patients.
 Reversible and irreversible testicular suppression have also been reported.

-Dose reduction should be considered in patients with renal insufficiency receiving IV Melphalan.
+Dose reduction should be considered in patients with renal insufficiency receiving intravenous Melphalan.
 In one trial, increased bone marrow suppression was observed in patients with BUN levels ≥30 mg/dL.
-A 50% reduction in the IV Melphalan dose decreased the incidence of severe bone marrow suppression in the latter portion of this study.
+A 50% reduction in the intravenous Melphalan dose decreased the incidence of severe bone marrow suppression in the latter portion of this study.

 Administration of live vaccines to immunocompromised patients should be avoided.